MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces3-startenumtagged.md

 ## -description

-The <b>StartEnumTagged</b> method initializes a enumeration over the tagged data associated with a debugger session.
+The <b>StartEnumTagged</b> method initializes an enumeration over the tagged data associated with a debugger session.

 ## -parameters